 • Nichelini Winery – Oldest continuous family winery in Napa Valley.
 Bocce

-• Round Pond Winery – Terrace setting with wine and food tasting, olve oil
+• Round Pond Winery – Terrace setting with wine and food tasting, olive oil

-• Smith-Madrone – The Smith Brothers, a throwback in time on Spring Mountain
+• Smith-Madrone – The Smith Brothers, a throwback in Napa Valley time

-• Tres Sabores – Certified organic vineyards, Julie Johnson makes great Zinfandel
+• Tres Sabores – Certified organic vineyards, Julie Johnson makes great Zin